Explore

 Every team will tackle prioritization differently.
 Some opt for prioritization frameworks to help visualize and communicate their approach.
 Below are a few examples of the most common ones.
 The framework you choose will reflect how your organization operates and the complexity of your product.

-2x2 matrix If you are working with a lean team on a relatively simple product, then you will likely be able to use something lightweight like the 2x2 matrix shown below.
-Plotting your scored ideas can be a shared effort if you use a collaborative tool like Aha!
-Knowledge — the team can quickly jump into this shared whiteboard template.
+2x2 matrix: If you are working with a lean team on a relatively simple product, then you will likely be able to use something lightweight like the 2x2 matrix shown below.
+Plotting your scored ideas can be a shared effort if you use a collaborative tool like Aha! software — the team can quickly jump into this shared whiteboard template.
 Mapping out ideas and requests is a great way to visualize work before you get started.
 You can update the labels for the axes in the template below to whatever you like.
 (Value and effort are the default.)

 2x2 prioritization matrix large

-Kano model Classify customer preferences into five categories — from basic need to something that delights.
+Kano model: Classify customer preferences into five categories — from basic need to something that delights.

 Kano model example

-MoSCoW method Categorize product ideas as must-have, should-have, could-have, and will not have at this time.
+MoSCoW method: Categorize product ideas as must-have, should-have, could-have, and will not have at this time.

 MoSCoW method example

-RICE framework Give a high-level score based on key inputs.
+RICE framework: Give a high-level score based on key inputs.
 Similar to a product value score, this acronym stands for "reach, impact, confidence, and effort."

 RICE framework example